strangewarp/PhrasesPd/README.txt

 IF YOU TRY USING THIS FOR ANYTHING RIGHT NOW, YOU ARE BEING SILLY

 Do please note: Currently, only the PhrasesPd Editor is functional.
 Feel free to play around with it!
-I still have to rewrite and debug the PhrasesPd Sequencer in Lua, and write all the MIDI/OSC connectors in Pd.
+I still have to rewrite and debug the PhrasesPd Sequencer in Lua.
 But since the sequencer is heavily derived from code I've already written and rewritten several times in another language, it ought to go moderately quickly.